brandontreb/brandontreb.github.io/_posts/2017-04-07-tips-for-sales-calls.md

   - Articles
 ---

 In 2012, I was still in college.
 I had just landed my first job with a small consultancy as their first iOS developer replacing their outsourced Ukrainian team.
 Within my first week on the job, the CEO asked me to jump on a sales call as the technical lead.
 This absolutely terrified me.
 I remember doing things like ensuring that I had a full glass of water so my throat wouldn't get so dry (it still did).
-I also stubmled over my words and almost cost the team many sales.
+I also stumbled over my words, almost costing the team many sales.
 Eventually, I learned.

-Since that day, I have taken literally hundreds of software sales calls.
+Since that day, I have taken hundreds of software sales calls.
 Each time trying to improve my process by testing out what works and what doesn't.
 Now that I run my own company, I have found that one of the most beneficial things that I have done is implemented a standard call flow.

 There is a reason that call centers require their employees to memorize call flows.
 When you have a call flow in place, it does a few things.

 #### 1. It allows you to practice and refine your pitch over and over again.

 Practice makes perfect.
-Definitly cliche, but it makes a lot of sense here.
+Definitely cliche, but it makes a lot of sense here.
 As you give your pitch over and over again, you will start to pair it down to something that works for you and your team.

 #### 2. It builds confidence